 Here are six self-help tips to ease hemorrhoid pain and promote healing:

 - Step up the fiber.
 “The most important thing is to add fiber to your diet,” Dr. Wolf says.
-This is best done with food, but some people find they need to take a fiber supplement to get 20 to 30 grams of fiber per day.
+This is best done with foods that help hemorrhoids, but some people find they need to take a fiber supplement to get 20 to 30 grams of fiber per day.
 To start, try a psyllium husk fiber supplement, such as Metamucil or a generic equivalent.
 If psyllium causes gas or bloating, try a supplement containing wheat dextrin or methylcellulose.

 - Lubricate the process.
 Mixing a tablespoon of mineral oil with applesauce or yogurt and eating it at breakfast or lunch allows stool to slide by the hemorrhoid more easily.
 But don’t do this for a long period, cautions Dr. Wolf. (if you try this, you may want to place a liner in your undergarments to absorb any oil leakage.)

 - Don’t delay.
 When you feel the urge, go to the bathroom immediately; don’t wait for a more convenient time.
 Putting off bowel movements can worsen constipation, which then aggravates hemorrhoids.

 - Try elevation.
 Elevating your feet a bit with a step stool as you sit on the toilet changes the position of the rectum in a way that may allow for easier passage of stools.

 - Off-the-shelf remedies.
 Over-the-counter products are available for hemorrhoids.
 These include witch hazel infused pads and soothing creams, like the iconic brand Preparation H and its generic equivalents.
 If these don’t work, ask your doctor about prescription preparations.